valecorbetta/framework_for_vlm_eval/README.md

 **Access:**
 - Zenodo (restricted access, DOI): [10.5281/zenodo.XXXXXXX](https://doi.org/10.5281/zenodo.XXXXXXX)
-- To obtain the annotations, you ust first request access to EMBED dataset.
+- To obtain the annotations, you must first request access to EMBED dataset.
 Afterwards, please email v.corbetta@nki.nl, with the confirmation of dataset access.

-The annotations repository contains the full license text, access procedure, and a demonstration notebook for loading the annotations.
+`MammoCLIP/conf/demo_patient_visualization.ipynb` is a demonstration notebook for loading the annotations.

 ## Setup